dbuenzli/topkg/README.md

 opam pin add topkg http://erratique.ch/repos/topkg.git
 ```

-Then simply go your repo and type:
+Then simply go to your repo and type:

 ```
 topkg-update